autocrypt/autocrypt/doc/background.rst

 See :doc:`contents` for an index of all docs and discussion results so far.

-Design Differences to previous approaches
+Design Differences To Previous Approaches
 -----------------------------------------

 End-to-end encrypted e-mail has been around for decades, but has failed